 Grab a binocular kit and local birding book from Coquitlam Public Library and take the kids to Colony Farm Regional Park The park is flat and an easy walk for little legs.
 Spring is the perfect time to explore since the plants are budding and birds are nesting.
 With more than 200 species of birds, Colony Farms is a great place to learn about bird watching

 Enjoy a hockey game without having to trek downtown.
-It’s fan appreciation night and the final regular season game for the Coquitlam Express as they take on the Alberni Valley Bulldogs at the Poirier Rec Centre on March 18.
+Catch a couple of the the final regular season game for the Coquitlam Express as they take on the Victoria Grizzlies March 18 and the Nanaimo Clippers March 19 at the Poirier Rec Centre.
 Make a night of it and have a pre- or post-game meal at one of the many restaurants in Austin Heights.

 Pry the kids away from their video games and take the whole family out for some fresh air.
 Race up the Coquitlam Crunch or head to Minnekhada Regional Park and take in the view from the High Knoll.
-On your way back, pick up some food and a milk tea from Singapore Hawker and bring it to Lafarge Lake for a picnic!
+On your way back, pick up some food from Ibex Café and Kitchen on Burke Mountain or a meal and some milk tea from Singapore Hawker and bring it to Lafarge Lake for a picnic!

 Something to Do

 The Coquitlam Library is hosting a Spring Break Movie Screening.
-Both branches will be showing Raya and the Last Dragon.
+Both branches will be showing DC League of Super Pets.
 After, take the kids out for a treat and head to Wonderland Yogurt for some rolled frozen yogurt or an ice cream bubble waffle.

 Grab a few friends and head to Canada’s only Ninja Tag Gym, Ninja Tag.
 You can compete in the multi-level arena with music and glow lighting.
-Or head over to the Poirier Sport & Leisure Complex for Stick, Ring & Puck or Toonie Skate.
+Or head over to the City of Coquitlam site for all the drop in activities throughout Coquitlam. .

 Spring may be here but if it’s still a little chilly for you to dust off the clubs, you can book a private golf simulator room at Westwood Plateau.
 After you get a round in, head down the hill for a pint at Mariner Brewing.